 - Forward lean: stand still and pivot forward from your ankles while keeping your body straight (similar to a ski jumpers position).
 It keeps your feet under your body yet leans you towards the incline improving your drive.

 If the slope is above 20 degrees and you are on a long trail, it may be more efficient to stop running and ‘power hike’.
-Power hiking is where you walking up the slope keeping your feet close to the ground, reducing knee lift.
+Power hiking is where you walk up the slope keeping your feet close to the ground, reducing knee lift.
 You can also place your hands on your thighs as you walk for extra leverage.

 Breathing in air delivers oxygen to your muscles needed for the chemical reaction to produce energy.
 To make sure you are efficiently providing O2 to your muscles, breath in through your nose and out through your mouth for the first minute of every mile.
 This engages your diaphragm and minimises wasteful sideways torso movement.